 Whale watching takes place almost year-round on the Oregon Coast.
-We watch whales in the winter from mid-December through January.
+Winter whale watching is typically from mid-December through January.
 Spring watching begins in March with a peak in numbers the last week and finishes in June with mothers and babies being the last whales traveling north.
-Summer brings whales that feed along our coast from July to mid-November.
+Summer brings whales that feed along the Oregon coast from July to mid-November.